alcaseybsu/ExampleAlgorithims/README.md

 - **Worst Case:** The worst-case time complexity is also \(O(n \log n)\).
 This occurs regardless of the initial order of the elements, as the process of heapifying maintains the same complexity.

 - **Space Complexity:** The space complexity of Heap Sort is \(O(1)\), as it is an in-place sorting algorithm that only requires a constant amount of additional memory space.

 ---

+## Searching Algorithms

+### Binary Search
+Binary Search is an efficient algorithm for finding an item from a sorted list of items.
+It works by repeatedly dividing in half the portion of the list that could contain the item, until you have narrowed down the possible locations to just one.

+#### Algorithm Explanation
+Binary Search works as follows:
+1. Start with the middle element of the sorted array.
+2. If the middle element is equal to the target element, the search is complete.
+3. If the target element is less than the middle element, repeat the search with the left half of the array.
+4. If the target element is greater than the middle element, repeat the search with the right half of the array.
+5. Continue the process until the target element is found or the subarray size becomes zero.

+#### Running Time
+- **Best Case:** The best-case time complexity is \(O(1)\), which occurs when the target element is the middle element of the array.
+- **Average Case:** The average-case time complexity is \(O(\log n)\).
+This is because the array is divided in half during each step of the search.
+- **Worst Case:** The worst-case time complexity is also \(O(\log n)\), which occurs when the search continues until the smallest subarray size is reached.

+- **Space Complexity:** The space complexity of Binary Search is \(O(1)\) for the iterative version and \(O(\log n)\) for the recursive version due to the call stack.

+---

+### Linear Search
+Linear Search is a simple searching algorithm that checks each element in the list sequentially until the desired element is found or the list ends.
+It is the most straightforward search algorithm.

+#### Algorithm Explanation
+Linear Search works as follows:
+1. Start from the first element of the array.
+2. Compare the current element with the target element.
+3. If the current element is equal to the target element, the search is complete.
+4. If the current element is not equal to the target element, move to the next element and repeat step 2.
+5. Continue this process until the target element is found or the end of the array is reached.

+#### Running Time
+- **Best Case:** The best-case time complexity is \(O(1)\), which occurs when the target element is the first element of the array.
+- **Average Case:** The average-case time complexity is \(O(n)\).
+This occurs because, on average, the target element might be located in the middle of the array.
+- **Worst Case:** The worst-case time complexity is also \(O(n)\).
+This occurs when the target element is the last element of the array or not present in the array.

+- **Space Complexity:** The space complexity of Linear Search is \(O(1)\) as it requires a constant amount of additional memory space for variables.

+---